BUILD Scholars Program

 ⇒ BUILD Research Curriculum

-BUILD Scholars are required to take at least TWO of the following 3-unit courses during the 2-year program.
-They are encouraged to take one course per academic year (trainees are welcomed to take more than two if they fit in their schedules and degree program timeline).
+BUILD Scholars are required to take at least ONE of the following 3-unit courses during the 2-year program.
+They are encouraged to take one course per academic year (trainees are welcomed to take more than one if they fit in their schedules and degree program timeline).
+See the Approved Courses (PDF).

-- Interdisciplinary Approaches to Health Disparities (RSCH 207)
+- Interdisciplinary Approaches to Health Disparities (HDEV 303)

 - Multidiscipline approach to health issues & disease